pow-er-house (n.) a person or group with great energy, strength, or potential for success

 Diana has always been passionate to leave her mark, focusing around fostering change in her community, her school and ultimately the world.
 Diana believes in providing opportunities to those who don't have them and educating and learning from those around her.
 In high school she has participated in the Gender Equality Conference (Chicago) educating others about what it means to be Latinx and immigration.
 She has contributed to MeCHA and ALAS which aims to educate people on what it means to be Latinx and a person of color in the U.S. Diana saw this opportunity to further spread awareness on civil issues.
 Diana is reading, writing, running or re-watching Grey's.
 She attends Payton College Prep.

-Yuqing Liu, Outreach Hero
+Yuqing Liu, Director of Outreach and Partnerships

 Yuqing has a passion for youth empowerment, and she believes that everyone should have the opportunity to pursue his or her hopes and dreams.
 She is the president and founder of her community’s Girl Talk, Girl Up, and We Care Chapter.
 She recently received a grant to expand her charity work to nearby regions.
 This year, she is also serving on the National 1000 Dreams Girls Fund to help girls all around the world reach their goals and motivate them to keep shooting for the stars.
 She saw Youth Powerhouse as an opportunity to make an even greater impact in her region and has been working with the organization to empower youth everywhere ever since.
 Yuqing enjoys classical piano, track, research, reading classics, attending political conferences, delivering food for local soup kitchens, and traveling the world.